 Discover Your Signature Smile

 Your smile is your signature for a successful and happy lifestyle.
-Call Powell Dental Care today to reserve your time with Dr. Bill Waddell or Dr. Jennifer Miller.
+Call Powell Dental Care today!
 Our dental office serves Powell, Dublin, Worthington, Lewis Center, Delaware, and the surrounding areas.
 We look forward to exceeding your expectations.